flyteorg/flyte/rsts/howto/authentication/index.rst

 Flyte CLI
 =========
-Principal amongst these is the Flyte CLI.
-This is the command-line entrypoint to Flyte Admin and is used by both administrators and users more comfortable in the command line, or are running in a headless OS.
+This is the primary component.
+Flyte CLI is the command-line entrypoint to Flyte Admin and is used by both administrators and users more comfortable in the command line, or are running in a headless OS.

 The IDP application corresponding to the CLI will need to support PKCE.

 Direct Client Access
 ====================
 The gRPC client provided by the Flyte IDL, or direct calls to the HTTP endpoints on Admin from within a running script are ways that we have seen users hit the control plane directly.
-We generally discourage this behavior as it leads to a possible self-imposed DOS vector, as they are generally made from within a running workflow itself.
+We generally discourage this course of action as it leads to a possible self-imposed DOS vector, which is generally made from within a running workflow itself.

 For instance, a Flyte task can fetch the definition for a launch plan associated with a completely different workflow, and then launch an execution of it.
 This is not the correct way to launch one workflow from another but for the time being remains possible.

 *****************
 Swimlane Diagrams